NealAnalyticsLLC/Enterprise-Data-Warehouse-AzureSynapse/README.md

 ## Introduction

+###  Enterprise Data Warehouse - Azure Synapse
-The primary goal is to build an enterprise data warehouse solution using Azure services to accelerate an organization’s journey to build their BI dashboards.
+This repository contains code to accelerate an organization’s journey to build its BI dashboards.
 The process of deploying the resources and configurations will be taken care of automatically.
 For example, the Data Factory required for the movement and transformation of data with Azure Data Lake Storage will be deployed with the required configurations.
-And just after creating the necessary pipelines for the transformation of the data your data will be ready to use in Power BI, Azure DB or in Azure ML.
+And just after creating the necessary pipelines for the transformation of the data your data will be ready to use in Power BI, Azure DB, or in Azure ML.

 ## Logical Architecture –
  ![Logical Architecture](https://github.com/NealAnalyticsLLC/Enterprise-Data-Warehouse-AzureSynapse/blob/dev/piyush/images/Logical%20Architecture.png)
-- **Azure Data Factory** use the metadata stored in **Azure SQL DB** and pull data from different data sources.
+- **Azure Data Factory** uses the metadata stored in **Azure SQL DB** and pulls data from different data sources.
 - Azure Data Factory stores all the source data into **Data Lake** Raw zone.
-After some transformations, data gets stored into Data Lake Bronze and Silver zone.
+After some transformations, data gets stored in Data Lake Bronze and Silver zone.
-- Using **Synapse**, Data Factory do some transformations and final data gets stored into Synapse Datawarehouse.
+- Using **Synapse**, Data Factory does some transformations, and the final data gets stored into Synapse Datawarehouse.
 - Data stored into Synapse Datawarehouse will be available for Power BI visualization.

 # Getting Started
 ## Prerequisites
-In order to successfully deploy this solution, you will need to have access to and/or provision the following resources:
+In order to successfully deploy this solution, you will need to have access to the following resources:
 - [Azure Subscription](https://portal.azure.com/) with owner access - Required to deploy azure resources
 - [Azure CLI installed](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)- Required for deployment scripts to be run locally (optional)
+- Deployment Parameters (Follow steps mentioned in the next **Deployment Parameters** section)

 ## AZURE RESOURCES DEPLOYMENT
 The resources in this folder can be used to deploy the required cloud services into your Azure Subscription.
-This can be done either via the [Azure Portal](https://portal.azure.com) or by using the [PowerShell script](https://github.com/NealAnalyticsLLC/Enterprise-Data-Warehouse-AzureSynapse/blob/dev/piyush/deployment/ARM%20templates/bicep/resourcedeployment.ps1) included in the deployment folder.
+This can be done either via the [Azure Portal](https://portal.azure.com) or using the below button:

+[![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FNealAnalyticsLLC%2FEnterprise-Data-Warehouse-AzureSynapse%2Fdev%2Fpiyush%2Fdeployment%2FARM%2520templates%2Fjson%2Fmain.json%3Ftoken%3DGHSAT0AAAAAABYM5LIRHLC3G4TQG4YVDQDYYZCWVTA)

+Also, you can use this [PowerShell script](https://github.com/NealAnalyticsLLC/Enterprise-Data-Warehouse-AzureSynapse/blob/dev/piyush/deployment/ARM%20templates/bicep/resourcedeployment.ps1) to deploy the resources locally (**make sure to replace parameters in the main.bicep file**).

 After deployment, you will have an Azure Data Lake Storage Gen 2 Registry, Azure Data Factory, Azure Key Vault, Azure SQL Server, and Azure SQL Dedicated Pool along with Log Analytics.

-Resources can also be deployed into your Azure Subscription by using this link.

-[![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FNealAnalyticsLLC%2FEnterprise-Data-Warehouse-AzureSynapse%2Fdev%2Fpiyush%2Fdeployment%2FARM%2520templates%2Fjson%2Fmain.json%3Ftoken%3DGHSAT0AAAAAABYM5LIRHLC3G4TQG4YVDQDYYZCWVTA)

-**NOTE (for deploying using PowerShell script):**

-You can use this [link](https://azure.microsoft.com/en-in/global-infrastructure/geographies/#geographies) to choose from and decide deployment locations **<deployment-location>** according to your requirements.

-**Before deploying the code, you’ll have to edit the parameters in the code**

-Below are the steps to edit the parameters in the main.bicep file.

-Step 1:
-Open the main.bicep file from the downloaded package.
-On the top you’ll see several parameters defined as follows:
+## Deployment Parameters

 1. **param deploymentLocation string = '<deployment-location>'**
 This parameter is for the location of the deployment to take place, that is in which Azure region you wish to deploy the resources.
 Replace <deployment-location> with the value of location you want.